titedog/gw-mapmaking-help/gloomwood_cheats.md

 ```
 list items
 ```
-And it would output every item to the `Runtime Console`.
+And it would output every item to the Runtime Console.

 Here is every valid list command:
 ```